SuperIzzo/ccgmon/docs/RuleBook.md

 During your opponent's turn you can only play *defensive* moves (ATK is not "~") during combat or moves

-### Combat ###
+### Battle ###
 If a move is played that has an initial **ATK** of at least "1" it must *initiate combat*.
 You can initiate combat only once per turn.
-As this happens the opponent's monster is targetted for attack and the offensive move starts a *combat chain*.
+As this happens the opponent's monster is targeted for attack and the offensive move starts a *combat chain*.
 The opponent then has an opportunity to respond with an initial defensive move.
-After this you have an opportunity to play an enhancing offsensive move and then the opponent has another opportunity to play a deffensive move.
+After this you have an opportunity to play an enhancing offensive move and then the opponent has another opportunity to play a defensive move.
 The chain builds this way going back and forth until neither player wants to play any more cards.
-The defending player can play only a single intial defense, but after that as many enhancing defense moves as they want.
+The defending player can play only a single initial defense, but after that as many enhancing defense moves as they want.

 Once the combat chain is built and neither player wishes to activate any more effects, the chain resolves backwards following the chain resolution rules.